aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/image-manipulation/resize-eps-images/_index.md

 Feel free to integrate these methods into your project, and you'll be resizing EPS images effortlessly.
 Experiment with different units to achieve the desired dimensions.

+## Common Issues and Solutions
+- **File not found:** Verify that `dataDir` points to the correct folder and that `input.eps` exists.
+- **Unexpected size:** Remember that `Units.Percents` expects values like 150 for 150 % of the original size.
+- **License exception:** If you see a licensing error, make sure a valid Aspose.Page license file is loaded before creating `PsDocument`.

 ## Conclusion

 Congratulations!
-You've mastered the art of resizing EPS images with Aspose.Page for .NET.
+You've mastered **how to resize EPS** images with Aspose.Page for .NET.
 This powerful library opens up a world of possibilities for manipulating vector graphics.
 Whether you're designing for print or digital media, Aspose.Page empowers you to achieve precise and customized results.

 ## FAQ's